dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 - density/mass of information as particles
   - baggage you carry with you
-  - first episode of Kino
+  - example: first episode of Kino (where the other traveler asks Kino to help him carry his baggage)
   - limiting flexibility
   - ... explain/outline more here
   - does this relates to buddhism's usage of vehicular imagery?